 Heilmann’s career flourished, and her support from other artists increased when she started showing in Pat Hearn’s gallery in 1986.
 Her palette became more gemstone-like and her surfaces more luminous.
 Her subject matter was tied to actual people or saints, such as Saint Sebastian who inspired her “Rosebud” or the Sisters of Mercy, the teaching order of nuns of her Catholic girlhood, who are referenced in her “Sisters of No Mercy.”

-When the Whitney Museum opened its Renzo Piano-designed building in New York’s Meatpacking District, it commissioned Heilmann to make an installation of a group of chairs for an expansive outdoor gallery.
+When the Whitney Museum of American Art opened its Renzo Piano-designed building in New York’s meatpacking district, it commissioned Heilmann to make an installation of a group of chairs for an expansive outdoor gallery.
 Her brightly colored red, green, blue, and yellow wood chairs were an enormous success with visitors.
 Also included on the wall above the terrace was her huge billboard sign of a strong, bright pink detail from one of her paintings.
 The Whitney wanted a dramatic formal presence that would also work as a social space, and Mary Heilmann gave it to them.

 Heilmann received the Anonymous Was a Woman Foundation Award in 2006, grants from the National Endowment for the Arts, and a Guggenheim Foundation grant.
-She has had major exhibitions at the Whitney Museum, New Museum of Contemporary Art, and varied Biennial exhibitions and is in the permanent collections of major museums, including MoMA, Whitney Museum, and Orange County Museum of Art.
-In June, 2018 Hauser & Wirth will present “Mary Heilmann, Memory Remix,” her first Los Angeles solo exhibition in over twenty years.
-This comprehensive survey of paintings, sculpture, and furniture combines her love of the abstract with her own personal narrative.
+She has had major exhibitions at the Whitney Museum, New Museum of Contemporary Art, and varied Biennial exhibitions and is in the permanent collections of major museums, including New York’s Museum of Modern Art, Whitney Museum, and Orange County Museum of Art.
+In June, 2018 Hauser & Wirth presented “Mary Heilmann, Memory Remix,” her first Los Angeles solo exhibition in over twenty years.
+This comprehensive survey of paintings, sculpture, and furniture combined her love of the abstract with her own personal narrative.